iliaan/ulanzi-lab/README.md

 ## Usage
 The clock can be controlled using the buttons on the device:
-* Use the left button (facing the device) to switch between Time/Date/Stopwatch display modes.
+* Use left/right button to switch between different faces (Time/Date/Sensors/Network)
-* Use the right button to switch between Temperature/Humidity/Due Point/Battery level display modes.
+* Use action button (the one in a middle) to switch face modes :
-* Use the action button to change the color of the clock display.
-In stopwatch mode, the action button is used to start/stop the stopwatch.
+* Date : DAY.MONTH -> YEAR
+* Sensors : 'Illuminance2' -> 'Humidity' -> 'Temperature' -> 'DewPoint' -> 'Battery'
+* Network : 'rssi' -> 'ip' -> 'mac'

 **********************
 ## TODO Next
+* Running long string
+* Weather polling

 **********************
 ## Ideas